Virginia Republicans invite Fairfax’s accusers to testify

 RICHMOND, Va.
-(AP) — Virginia House Republicans have announced plans to hold a meeting where Lt.
-Gov. Justin Fairfax and the two women who have accused him of sexual assault can testify.
+(AP) — Virginia House Republicans have announced plans to hold a public hearing where Lt.
+Gov. Justin Fairfax and the two women who have recently accused him of sexual assault can testify, a move that will likely inflame a partisan battle over the General Assembly’s role in investigating the allegations.

 Republican Del.
-Rob Bell said Friday that the House Courts of Justice Committee plans to invite Vanessa Tyson, Meredith Watson and Fairfax for a “chance to be heard” at an unnamed future hearing date.
+Rob Bell said Friday that the House Courts of Justice Committee will invite Vanessa Tyson, Meredith Watson and Fairfax at an unnamed future hearing date.

-The two women have recently come forward with allegations that Fairfax, a Democrat, sexually assaulted them years ago.
-Both women have criticized the General Assembly’s handling of their allegations.
+“This will give all parties a chance to be heard,” Bell said in brief remarks on the House floor.

-Fairfax has denied both accusations and said the matters should be investigated by law enforcement authorities.
+He added that Republicans believe they have a duty to investigate the allegations made against the lieutenant governor, who is first in line to replace the governor in the event of a vacancy.

 Most Read Nation & World Stories